 Still, for the sake of argument, suppose Yogananda managed to cause tens of millions of wounded and dead humans, not to speak of cattle: If he did not tell the truth in the matter it is bad; if he did tell it, that is not good either.
-So, for the sake of argument suppose those who tell and retell these things have good sources for doing it.
+So, for the sake of argument, suppose those who tell and retell these things have good sources for doing it.
 If so, the murders and other crimes of William the Counquerer and an unnamed desert marauder may not be the only causes for the Kali-fond guru of Black Arts going down, down, down into an animal body, if it happens.
+Or which hell?

 Simply, why not be on your guard?

 Now, suppose many of Yogananda's followers will be reborn as humans, each with a tie to a presumptive and vicious dog.
 Will they be tangled up?
 The scenario might seem a bit awkward.
 For Brutus the Dog may not help anyone to improve his or her standing.
 Are the chains to vicious Brutus glued to the hands who hold him in his chains?
 According to Yogananda, they would be until the Brutus-attached get free (further down).